JJJHolscher/jupyter-and-dioxus/README.md

 This repo contains:

-- The python package `dioxus_widget`, which can dioxus components in an jupyter notebook.
+- The python package `dioxus_widget`, which can show interactive dioxus components in an jupyter notebook.
 - A rust project that exposes dioxus components to `dioxus_widget`.
 - A demo that demonstrates how to use this software.